pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Discussion

 \section{Discussion}

 The evaluation of \phc{} on realistic autopolyploid and allopolyploid genomes suggests several key insights.
-First, realistic simulation exposes fundamental limitations of clustering-based methods that depends only on read similarity.
+First, realistic simulation exposes fundamental limitations of clustering-based methods that depend only on read similarity.
 Second, \phc{}'s probabilistic framework, which models uncertainty in both haplotype configurations and read assignments, provides robust performance across the full spectrum of polyploid structures, ploidies, and coverage regimes.
+The key algorithmic innovation is maintaining and propagating probabilistic evidence over all valid phasings at each SNP pair, rather than committing to a single best phasing as in deterministic methods.
 Third, the distinction between autopolyploidy and allopolyploidy proves critical for understanding assembly performance.
 Allopolyploid subgenome divergence creates structured heterozygosity that aids all methods, however, \phc{} maintains a consistent advantage across both genomic structures, suggesting that the probabilistic framework provides value beyond simply exploiting subgenome divergence.
 Fourth, the convergence of methods at high coverage in allopolyploid long-read data indicates that when evidence is abundant and subgenomes are divergent, the problem becomes well-constrained for multiple algorithmic approaches.
-The divergence at low coverage reveals the value of probabilistic inference: maintaining distributions over phasings enables \phc{}-long to integrate sparse evidence optimally, while greedy methods commit irreversibly to early decisions based on insufficient data.
+The divergence at low coverage highlights the benefits of probabilistic inference: by maintaining distributions over candidate phasings, \phc{}-long can integrate sparse evidence, whereas deterministic approaches must commit to specific phasing decisions under limited information.
 The reduced block counts for \phc{} relative to competitors demonstrate that this connectivity-based approach maintains phasing continuity.